ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 #### SSH data transfer example: ARCHER to ARCHER2

 Here we have a short example demonstrating transfer of data directly from ARCHER to ARCHER2.

+Before we can transfer of data from ARCHER (or any other remote facility) to ARCHER2 there are a couple of steps required:

+1. Create an SSH key on the origin system (ARCHER in this case) to allow the data transfer to happen.
+2. Add the public part of the SSH key you create to your ARCHER2 account in SAFE.

+!!! tip
+    Remember that you will need to use both a key and your password to transfer data to ARCHER2.

 The first step will be to set up an SSH key for access to ARCHER2 directly from ARCHER.

 First log in to ARCHER, and generate a new SSH key.
 To do this we use the following